The storage effect is not about bet-hedging or population stage-structure: Introduction

 \section{Introduction}

 The temporal storage effect (often simply called the storage effect) is a general explanation for how species can coexist by specializing on different states of a temporally fluctuating environment.
 The storage effect has an impressive resume.
-First, it formalized the concept of environmental niche partitioning, which has long been thought (e.g., \cite{grinell1917niche}) to promote coexistence.
-Second, by showing that many species can coexist on just a single resource (\cite{Chesson1994}, Eq.
-91; \cite{miller2017evolutionary}), the storage effect provided a potential resolution to \posscite{hutchinson1961paradox} paradox of the plankton.
-Third, the storage effect revealed the beneficent side of environmental variation, which historically was thought to undermine the ability of species to persist (\cite{Lewontin1969}; \cite{May1974}).
-A number of recent papers have synthesized the simultaneously stabilizing and destabilizing effects of environmental variation (\cite{adler2008environmental}; \cite{schreiber2019rarity}; \cite{pande2020mean}, \cite{Dean2020Stochasticity-inducedSynthesis}).
+First, it formalized the concept of environmental niche partitioning, which has long been thought (e.g., \citealp{grinell1917niche}) to promote coexistence.
+Second, by showing that many species can coexist on just a single resource (\citealp{Chesson1994}, Eq.
+91; \citealp{miller2017evolutionary}), the storage effect provided a potential resolution to \posscite{hutchinson1961paradox} paradox of the plankton.
+Subsequent empirical investigations revealed that the storage effect is stabilizing and destabilizing in real communities (e.g. \citealp{angert2009functional}; \citealp{ellner2016quantify}; \citealp{zepeda2019fluctuation}).
+Third, the storage effect revealed the beneficent side of temporal environmental variation, which historically was thought to undermine persistence and coexistence (\citealp{Lewontin1969}; \citealp{may1974theory}).
+A number of recent papers have synthesized the simultaneously stabilizing and destabilizing effects of environmental variation (\citealp{adler2008environmental}; \citealp{schreiber2019rarity}; \citealp{pande2020mean}, \citealp{dean2020stochasticity}).

-Unfortunately, the storage effect is not easy to understand.
-This is partially because the storage effect is inherently complicated, with a full explanation involving abstractions like statistical interaction effects and cross-species comparisons.
-One limitation to understanding is the fact that there are three ways to describe the storage effect --- a mathematical definition, a list of conditions, and the verbal/textual interpretation --- and it is not clear how these descriptions relate to each other.
-In Section \ref{A crash course in the storage effect}, we provide an explanation of the storage effect that explicitly relates the three ways of describing the storage effect.

-It is worth belaboring the distinction between the \textit{definition} and \textit{interpretation} of the storage effect.
-The \textit{definition} is codified in a mathematical formula, which shows how the storage effect can be quantified.
-The \textit{interpretation} is a verbal or textual story about how species coexist via the storage effect, and serves several important purposes.
-1) It imbues the math with biological meaning.
-2) It is useful in data-poor situations; it allows one to hypothesize about whether or not the storage effect is operating in a specific system, without having to analyze a model or conduct a pilot experiment.
-3) It is not always clear how the pieces of the mathematical definition of the storage effect should be defined (specifically $E_j$, $C_j$, $E_j^*$, and $C_j^*$; read on to Section \ref{The mathematical definition}).
-The interpretation of the storage effect can provide guidance for making these choices, which in turn can inform experimental design.